Renfrewshire Council

 • The new routes will reduce congestion and shorten journey times, improving public transport reliability.

-• We know how important woodland areas are for natural habitat and wildlife and the project will not facilitate development access to the Blythswood, safeguarding the woodland by treating and removing non-native invasive species and removing diseased trees.
+• We know how important woodland areas are for natural habitat and wildlife and the project has not facilitated development access to the Blythswood, safeguarding the woodland by treating and removing non-native invasive species and removing diseased trees.

 • Renfrew town centre air quality will be improved, creating a more pleasant environment.